 These findings and conclusions are based on sheer speculation.
 They are not based on any-let alone substantial-evidence the record, which violates the review criteria of Idaho Code § 67-5279(3).
-There was no testimony, either live or through submission of an expert report, from a stream geomorphologist or engineer or other expert opining that the volume of water coming down Stroud Creek would be sufficient to naturally move the Stroud Creek stream channel confluence from its current location back to where the Hearing Officer concludes it originally was in Section 30.
+There was no testimony, either live or through submission of an expert report, from a stream geomorphologist or engineer or other expert opining that the volume of water coming down Stroud Creek would be sufficient to naturally move the current physical Stroud Creek stream channel confluence from its current location back to the mapped confluence.